 Investing is a crucial strategy to conquer your financial future.
 But for many, getting in the car — or entering the market — is the toughest step.

 But you don’t need to be the next Warren Buffett or have a degree in finance to be successful in the world of investing.
-When you begin to build a foundation of knowledge of basic investment concepts, you can gain the confidence to enter the market — and be on your way to achieving your financial goals.
+When you begin to build a foundation of knowledge of basic investment concepts, you can gain the confidence to enter the market — and be on your way to pursuing your financial goals.

-Six Figure by Your 60s
+Six Figures by Your 60s

 Do you fantasize about saying goodbye to your desk job?
 Dream of exchanging your work badge for a boarding pass (to anywhere except your office)?
 If so, now’s the time to start making your money work for you.